gyrogami logo

 How are the two shapes defined?
 It all has to do with the curve.
 Does it challenge the movement and disrupt an existing flow (anticlastic)?
 Or is it like water and yields to the inertia, a shape with one direction and purpose (synclastic)?
 Sounds a bit new-age hippie weirdness but it's simple.

-Both are easy to picture.
-Imagine a hollow donut.
-Lay it down like the letter 'O' and cut it into inner and outer sections (the cut is perpendicular, not horizontal like a bagel).
+Both are easy to imagine after seeing the webpages.
+Imagine a hollow donut (torus).
+Lay it down like the letter 'O' but do not cut it like a bagel.
+Instead, cut it into inner and outer sections (the circular cut is perpendicular at the thickest part).
 It'll make two pieces.
-An anticlastic shape would be made from the inner one and a synclastic one from the outer.
+An anticlastic shape would be made from the inner one and a synclastic, the outer.

 It all has to do with the curve.

-This strengthening effect can be seen in modern life.
+This strengthening effect can be seen everywhere.
 Automobiles have large swaths of thin metal veneering them.
-Without reliefs, lines, and waves the body panels would be flimsy.
-The ridges and curves add strength so panels won't buckle or dent with the slightest push.
+Without reliefs, lines, and waves the body panels would buckle or dent with the slightest push.
 It adds an aesthetic appeal, too.
+In nature, a snail's shell is fascinating, as are countless other animal creations.

-Making a piece of jewelry with these shapes is normally done by forging (hammering) a strip of metal around a mandrel or die.
-The metal will stretch and compress so it's not as simple as hitting it with a hammer a few times.
+Making jewelry with these shapes is normally done by forging (hammering) a strip of metal around or within a mandrel or die.
+The metal must stretch and compress so it's more involved than hitting it a few times.
 It will need to be worked gradually and annealed as necessary.

-Another method uses a hydraulic press, dies, and thick rubber pads; it is quicker and more consistent than old-school methods.
-With minimal training a person can produce quality items from the beginning.
+Another method uses a hydraulic press, dies, and specialty rubber pads.
+Yep, expensive.
+A strip of metal placed within the assembly gets crushed into place, i.e. whatever shape the die is.
+It is at least 20x quicker than old-school methods.
+With minimal training a person can produce consistent, quality items immediately.

 Aside from functional limitations, shapes can be combined.
 Any designs can co-mingle with another.
-The possibilities are limitless, truly, but don't look to me for every design idea.
-I will showcase a few classics and you'll let your imagination run free after that.
+The possibilities are limitless, truly, so enjoy some classics that I've selected.
+What you want is either here, or you can describe it as a mixture of elements from multiple pieces.
+Your imagination can run free after that.

 Posted by M: March 27, 2022